ch0m5/Game-Design-Pillars/README.md

 * Each iteration must **answer** a fundamental question and evaluate the combination of all currently present elements.
 * Great short guideline: The game should be **Easy to Learn and FUN to Master**.

+<iframe width="645" height="520" src="https://www.youtube.com/embed/zQvWMdWhFCc?t=242" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+*The prototyping and pre-production phases must resolve most of the doubts and set both the goals and the limits.
+A bad pre-production phase can lead to a desaster in the production one.*

 ### 4. Communicate With Your Team
 * The core elements of the game must be **understood and acknowledged** by the team to hold a common creative ground.
 * Use the GDD to define the **core experience** of the game, **desired goals**, and any important specifications that feel relevant to the game's design.
 The document should be short and check only the most essential points, be a design reference for the team.